Coiot/strides-strokes/src/pages/index.md

     title: Humans 4 Health
     subtitle: "No Judgement, No Limits"
     content: >
-      We're building a community of real people, real stories, honest collaboration and information about a journey to a healthier life.
-This is a safe zone for friendly collaboration, encouragement and accountability
+      We believe that the key to healthy lifestyles comes from a community of real people and honest collaboration.
+We are building a network of advocates and professionals that want to educate, encourage, and inspire each other to achieve their goal of a healthy life.
     image: images/hero.png
     media_position: left
     media_width: fifty